-- (a) in the case of sub-paragraph (c)(ii) of sub-paragraph (2), of 3 months: - (b) in the case of sub-paragraphs (a)(ii), (b)(ii) and (c)(i) of sub-paragraph (2), and sub-paragraph (b) of sub-paragraph (3), of 6 months; - (c) in the case of sub-paragraph (1), sub-paragraphs (a)(i) and (b)(ii) of sub-paragraph (2), sub-paragraph (a) of sub-paragraph (3) and sub-paragraph (a) of sub-paragraph (4), of 13 months:
+- (a) in the case of sub-paragraph (2)(c)(ii), of 3 months; - (b) in the case of subparagraph (2)(a)(ii), (b)(ii) and (c)(i), and sub-paragraph (3)(b), of 6 months; - (c) in the case of sub-paragraph (1), sub-paragraph (2)(a)(i) and (b)(ii), sub-paragraph (3)(a) and sub-paragraph (4)(a), of 13 months:

-(i) any pilot of the aircraft to whom sub-paragraphs (a)(ii), (b)(ii) or (c)(i) of sub-paragraph (2) apply, and any flight engineer of the aircraft to whom sub-paragraph (b) of sub-paragraph (3) applies, shall for the purposes of the flight be deemed to have complied with such requirements respectively within the relevant period if he has qualified to perform his duties in accordance therewith on 2 occasions within the period of 13 months immediately preceding the flight, such occasions
+- (i) any pilot of the aircraft to whom sub-paragraph (2)(a)(ii), (b)(ii) or (c)(i) apply, and any flight engineer of the aircraft to whom sub-paragraph (3)(b) applies, shall for the purposes of the flight be deemed to have complied with such requirements respectively within the relevant period if he has qualified to perform his duties in accordance therewith on two occasions within the period of 13 months immediately preceding the flight, such occasions being separated by an interval of not less than 4 months; - ii) the requirements sub-paragraph (4)(a) shall be deemed to have been complied with within the relevant period by a pilot designated as commander of the aircraft for the flight if, having become qualified so to act on flights between the same places over the same route more than 13 months before commencement of the flight, he has within the period of 13 months immediately preceding the flight flown as pilot of an aircraft between those places over that route.

-- being separated by an interval of not less than 4 months; - (ii) the requirements of sub-paragraph (a) of sub-paragraph (4) shall be deemed to have been complied with within the relevant period by a pilot designated as commander of the aircraft for the flight if, having become qualified so to act on flights between the same places over the same route more than 13 months before commencement of the flight, he has within the period of 13 months immediately preceding the flight flown as pilot of an aircraft between those places over that route. - 2.
-(1) The records required to be maintained by an operator under sub-regulation (2) of regulation 34 shall be accurate and up-to-date records so kept as to show, on any date, in relation to each person who has, during the period of 2 years immediately preceding that date, flown as a member of the crew of any public transport aircraft operated by that operator - (a) the date and particulars of each test required by this Schedule undergone by that person during that period, including the name and qualification of the examiner; - (b) the date upon which that person last practised the carrying out of duties referred to in sub-paragraph (1)(b) of paragraph 1; - (c) the operator's conclusions based on each test and practice as to that person's competence to perform his duties; - (d) the date and particulars of any decision taken by the operator during that period in pursuance of paragraph (4)(a) of paragraph 1, including particulars of the evidence upon which that decision was based:
+- 2. (1) The records required to be maintained by an operator under regulation 34(2) shall be accurate and up-to-date records so kept as to show, on any date, in relation to each person who has, during the period of 2 years immediately preceding that date, flown as a member of the crew of any public transport aircraft operated by that operator - (a) the date and particulars of each test required by this Schedule undergone by that person during that period, including the name and qualification of the examiner: - (b) the date upon which that person last practised the carrying out of duties referred to in paragraph 1(1)(b); - (c) the operator's conclusions based on each test and practice as to that person's competence to perform his duties; - (d) the date and particulars of any decision taken by the operator during that period in pursuance of paragraph 1(4)(a), including particulars of the evidence upon which that decision was based: